dreamgrove/dreamgrove/content/guardian/uldir-guide/taloc.md

 In phase 2, tank the Coalesced Bloods out of the raid stack so they don't drop new pools on the group.
 If you are not tanking a Blood, help soak the Volatile Droplets.

+Repeat the Phase 1 positioning in Phase 3.

 ### Normal/Heroic
 On Normal/Heroic, there is no forced tank swap mechanic.